Digital Nomad Guide: The Best Cafes and Coworking Spaces In Hoi An

-While most digital nomads might be tempted to spend their time in one of Vietnam’s bigger cities, Hoi An is an alternative that has plenty to offer for the location-independent.
+Most digital nomads are tempted to spend their time in one of Vietnam’s bigger cities.
+However Hoi An is an alternative that has plenty to offer for the location-independent.

 On top of the affordability of Hoi An, another important item to consider is the internet.
-Other small UNESCO cities might be beautiful, cost-effective bases for digital nomads, but their internet is unreliable and slow.
-Hoi An offers internet all over the city that you can depend on to be fast—a necessity for those working online.
+Other small UNESCO cities might be beautiful, cost-effective bases for digital nomads.
+But their internet is unreliable and slow.
+Hoi An offers internet all over the city that you can depend on to be fast.
+A necessity for those working online.
 Occasionally, like other places in Southeast Asia, Hoi An experiences power cuts.
-These are rare occurrences, however, and many homestays, hotels, and workspaces around town have backup generators.
+These are rare occurrences, however, and many homestays, hotels, and coworking spaces around Hoi An have backup generators.

 A major benefit of choosing to work online is getting to explore wherever you base yourself when you aren’t working away.
 Hoi An offers plenty to see and do in the city and has an abundance of day trips that include cultural sites, a waterpark, a mural village, temples, hiking, beaches, and island excursions.

 Despite its quiet reputation, we believe Hoi An makes a fantastic base for those earning their income via the internet.
-The city has plenty to see and do and a selection of spaces to work from.
+Hoi An has plenty to see and do and a selection of coworking spaces to work from.

-Charging devices – Two-prong plugs are the most common in Vietnam, so if your laptop charger is a standard British three-prong plug, you’ll need to bring or buy an adaptor.
+Two-prong plugs are the most common in Vietnam.
+So if your laptop charger is a standard British three-prong plug, you’ll need to bring or buy an adaptor.
 A surge protector adaptor is advised.
 It’s an inexpensive item and well worth any money spent for the peace of mind it provides.
-Electronics shops in Hoi An provide the basics, but it’s best to bring any specialist items you require with you.
+Electronics shops in Hoi An provide the basics.
+But it’s best to bring any specialist items you require with you.
 Otherwise, you will end up relying on what is available in nearby Da Nang.
-Blue Electronics is the largest of its kind in Hoi An—Find everything under one roof in Da Nang at Phi Ling Technology or the Apple specialist F-Studio.
+Blue Electronics is the largest of its kind in Hoi An.
+Find everything under one roof in Da Nang at Phi Ling Technology or the Apple specialist F-Studio.

-Transport around town – Walking is, obviously, free and makes it easier to find the little nooks and crannies of the city.
-However, biking cuts down transportation time, which is something to take seriously when commuting in the Hoi An summer heat.
+Walking is, obviously, free and makes it easier to find the little nooks and crannies of the city.
+However, biking cuts down transportation time.
+Above all, something to take seriously when commuting in the Hoi An summer heat.

-Hidden scouted the best workspaces for remote workers in Hoi An based on the following criteria: Internet speed and quality (tested with speedtest.net), ambience, noise level, location, number of power outlets, seating comfort, and menu options.
-The spaces mentioned below are in addition to the many cafes and coffee shops lining every street in the city.
+Hidden scouted the best coworking spaces for remote workers in Hoi An based on the following criteria: Internet speed and quality (tested with speedtest.net), ambience, noise level, location, number of power outlets, seating comfort, and menu options.
+The coworking spaces mentioned below are in addition to the many cafes and coffee shops lining every street in Hoi An.